 When we got back to the shelter, they served dessert to us.
 Barbara and I shared a plate of the boiled bananas with cream.

 We each only took one bite.
+This was not my favorite treat.
 I enjoyed another glass of the watermelon drink.

 Joaquin sang for us and I took a video but it didn’t work.
 Bummer.